Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 • Natural thermoregulation — cool in summer, slightly insulating in winter

-• Strength — one of the most resistant natural fibers, which improves with washing
+• Strength — one of the most resistant natural fibers, improving with washing

 • Exceptional embroidery support — silk and gold threads anchor securely

-• Low-intensity cultivation — the flax plant requires little water and few inputs
+• Low-impact cultivation — the flax plant requires little water and few inputs

 Shantung, a naturally irregular wild silk, offers shifting reflections and a unique feel.
-Its lightness and structured drape make it a material of choice for formal occasions.
+Its lightness and structured drape make it a choice material for formal occasions.
 Explore the Shantung Collection to discover its shades and cuts.

 Satin and organza: for grand occasions

-Featured in the Chameleon Collection with golden embroideries and the Mansa Collection with its organza capes, these precious fabrics are reserved for ceremonies and exceptional events.
+Featured in the Chameleon Collection with its golden embroideries and the Mansa Collection with its organza capes, these precious fabrics are reserved for exceptional ceremonies and events.

-Choosing a quality natural fabric means investing in a piece that will last for years without degrading — and that will tell a story over time.
+Choosing a quality natural fabric means investing in a piece that will last for years without deteriorating – and that will tell a story over time.

-Hand embroidery: craftsmanship at the heart of durability
+Hand embroidery: craftsmanship at the heart of sustainability

-A sustainable boubou is not limited to its materials.
-It is the hand that creates it that gives it its soul.
+A sustainable boubou isn't just about the materials.
+It's the hand that creates it that gives it its soul.

-The embroideries of our boubous are made by hand by craftswomen in West Africa.
-Each plastron can require several days of meticulous work — an incompressible time that a machine cannot reproduce.
+The embroideries on our boubous are hand-stitched by female artisans in West Africa.
+Each plastron can require several days of meticulous work – an incompressible time that machines cannot replicate.

 This hand embroidery is the opposite of industrial production.
-It creates unique pieces, slightly different from each other, that improve and gain character over time.
+It creates unique pieces, slightly different from each other, that improve and gain character with time.

 Our embroidered collections

-The Mansa Collection represents the pinnacle of our embroidery expertise: royal motifs on linen or organza backgrounds, gold and silk threads, plastrons crafted over entire days.
+The Mansa Collection represents the pinnacle of our embroidery craftsmanship: royal motifs on linen or organza backgrounds, gold and silk threads, plastrons worked for entire days.
 The Chameleon Collection features golden embroideries on satin for exceptional evenings and ceremonies.

 How to identify a sustainably quality boubou